JohnSilentHill/fakeshot_roulette/README.md

 This is a Python text-based recreation of Buckshot Roulette by Mike Klubnika. <br/>

+Currently, there are *most* of the items from the original game bar a few multiplayer-specific ones that probably won't be added since this is offline only.

 You can use the official [wiki](https://buckshot-roulette.fandom.com/wiki/Buckshot_Roulette_Wik) or the 'info' command in-game for help.

 ### Boring things